ChrisSchroeder01/Mandelbrot.WebGPU/README.md

 # Mandelbrot.WebGPU
 A WebGPU-based visualization of the Mandelbrot set.
-This program allows users to explore the fractal interactively with mouse-based controls.
+This program allows users to explore the Mandelbrot set with mouse-based controls.

 ## Features
 - Interactive Panning: Click and drag the canvas to move around the Mandelbrot set.
-- Zooming: Use the mouse wheel to zoom in and out of the fractal.
+- Zooming: Use the mouse wheel to zoom in and out of the Mandelbrot.

 ## Limitations
 Due to WebGPU's 32-bit floating-point precision, you cannot zoom infinitely into the Mandelbrot set.
 The precision constraints cause details to become less accurate at extreme zoom levels.